2018 Rotary Global Grant Scholarship

 Areas of Study:

-- Graduates May 2018 from the Schools of Arts and Sciences and Public Health and Information Services with majors in biology and public health.
+- Graduated May 2018 with a degree in biology from the College of Arts and Sciences and a degree in public health from the School of Public Health and Information Sciences.

 High school:Campbell County High School